-Short division, for dividing by a single digit: e.g. 6497 ÷ 8
+Short division, for dividing by a single digit:

 Short division with remainders: Pupils should continue to use this method, but with numbers to at least 4 digits, and understand how to express remainders as fractions, decimals, whole number remainders, or rounded numbers.
-Real life problem solving contexts need to be the starting point, where pupils have to consider the most appropriate way to express the remainder.
+Real life problem solving contexts need to be the starting point. where pupils have to consider the most appropriate way to express the remainder.

-Calculating a decimal remainder: In this example, rather than expressing the remainder as $\underline{r}$ 1, a decimal point is added after the units because there is still a remainder, and the one remainder is carried onto zeros after the decimal point (to show there was no decimal value in the original number).
-Keep dividing to an appropriate degree of accuracy for the problem being solved.
+Calculating a decimal remainder: In this example, rather than expressing the remainder as r=1, a decimal point is added after the units because there is still a remainder, and the one remainder is carried onto zeros after the decimal point (to show there was no decimal value in the original number), keep dividing to an appropriate degree of accuracy for the problem being solved.